JetBrains/guide/site/java/tutorials/reformatting-code/reformatting-example/index.md

 }
 ```

 Let's say you want to change your Code Style Settings so that your Stream operations are always on separate lines, and they are lined up underneath each other.
-Instead of going into settings, you can highlight the code and then use [intention actions](https://www.jetbrains.com/help/idea/intention-actions.html) by pressing **⌥⏎** (macOS), or **Alt+Enter** (Windows).
+Instead of going into settings, you can highlight the code and then use [intention actions](https://www.jetbrains.com/help/idea/intention-actions.html) by pressing <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux).
 Select **Adjust code style settings** and go to your Wrapping and Braces tab.
 As you make changes here, they will be previewed in your editor.
 Locate the _Chained method calls_ and change it to **Wrap always**:

 ![Change Chained Method Call Wrap Always](chained-method-call-wrap-always.png)